junxit/us-congress-bills-116/metadata.md

 - 2019-07-29 — Cloture motion on the motion to proceed to the measure presented in Senate.
 (CR S5125)
 - 2019-07-29 — Motion to proceed to consideration of measure made in Senate.
 (CR S5125)
 - 2019-07-29 — Received in the Senate.
 Read twice.
 Ordered Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 165, pursuant to the order of July 25, 2019.
+- 2019-07-30 — Cloture motion on the motion to proceed to the measure withdrawn by unanimous consent in Senate.
+(CR S5178)
+- 2019-07-30 — Senate amendment submitted
+- 2019-07-30 — Senate amendment submitted
+- 2019-07-31 — Senate amendment submitted
+- 2019-08-01 — Amendment SA 932 proposed by Senator Paul. (consideration: CR S5287-5288; text: CR S5287) In the nature of a substitute.
+- 2019-08-01 — Amendment SA 932, under the order of 7/30/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+23 - 70.
+Record Vote Number: 260.
+- 2019-08-01 — Cloture motion on the measure presented in Senate.
+(CR S5288)
+- 2019-08-01 — Cloture on the measure invoked in Senate by Yea-Nay Vote.
+67 - 27.
+Record Vote Number: 261.
+(CR S5288)
+- 2019-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S5281, S5284-5289)
+- 2019-08-01 — Message on Senate action sent to the House.
+- 2019-08-01 — Passed Senate without amendment by Yea-Nay Vote.
+67 - 28.
+Record Vote Number: 262.
+- 2019-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+67 - 28.
+Record Vote Number: 262.
+- 2019-08-01 — Presented to President.
+- 2019-08-01 — Presented to President.
+- 2019-08-01 — Roll call votes on amendments in Senate: Amendment SA 932, under the order of 7/30/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+23 - 70.
+Record Vote Number: 260.
+- 2019-08-01 — Senate amendment not agreed to: Amendment SA 932, under the order of 7/30/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+23 - 70.
+Record Vote Number: 260.
+- 2019-08-01 — Senate amendment proposed (on the floor): Amendment SA 932 proposed by Senator Paul.(consideration: CR S5287-5288; text: CR S5287)
+- 2019-08-02 — Became Public Law No: 116-37.
+- 2019-08-02 — Became Public Law No: 116-37.
+- 2019-08-02 — Signed by President.
+- 2019-08-02 — Signed by President.